DavideMontersino/iCoolScrap/README.md

 A simple scraper for iCoolHunt.com - based on Scrapy: http://www.scrapy.org

+It scrapes data from the explore page and from the prey details  page.

-It will scrap an arbitrary number of preys even if results are paginated by 20
+It will scrape an arbitrary number of preys even if results are paginated by 20

 ## Usage
 ```bash